hclsampleapps/kandy-cpaas2-sample-sms-python/README.md

 ngrok http 5000
 ```

-5000 is the default `PORT` where the flask app runs.
+Where 5000 is the default `PORT` where the flask app runs.
 You need to run the ngrok command mentioning the exact port.
 Once `ngrok` starts forwarding the `localhost`, you would find a similar kind of message in your screen.

 ```bash